huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ## Usage tips

 - We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
-Simply make sure to call `processor.tokenizer.padding_side = "left"` before generating.
+Simply make sure to set `processor.tokenizer.padding_side = "left"` before generating.

 - Note that Chameleon was tuned for safety alignment.
 If the model is refusing to answer, consider asking a more concrete question, instead of an open question.